Tanaka helps Yankees earn 4-2 victory over Blue Jays

 After Tanaka struck out Danny Jansen and got Teoscar Hernandez to fly out, Eric Sogard cleared the short porch in right field for his 10th home run.

-In the bottom half of the inning, Urshela put the Yankees back ahead on a heads-up play when he scored on Stroman’s two-out wild pitch with Aaron Judge at the plate.
+Urshela led off the bottom half of the inning with an infield single and his athleticism took over when he put the Yankees back ahead on a heads-up play when he scored on Stroman’s two-out wild pitch with Judge at the plate.

+Urshela, who was picked up by the Yankees in an August 2018 deal with the Blue Jays and was assigned to the minors, has wowed the team with an array of Gold Glove-worthy stops in the infield and timely hitting.

+“Every time I go (out) there it’s very fun playing for this team,” said Urshela, who’s reached career highs with 41 RBIs and 70 hits to go along with a .302 average.

-Jansen got a good carom and raced to the plate and appeared to tag out Urshela on the letters on his jersey.
+Jansen got a good carom and raced to the plate.
+Instead of flipping the ball to Stroman, the Toronto catcher appeared to tag Urshela on the letters on his jersey.

+But Urshela somehow managed to get his left foot right across home.

-However, New York challenged and got the call reversed.
+New York challenged and got the call reversed.

+“A crazy good slide by Gio Urshela,” Stroman said.
+“It was just one of those slides where he kind of avoided him and he just kind of slid his left leg in there.”

+Said Jansen: “I should have just threw my body right on the plate like I’m supposed to do.
+He made a nice slide and it kind of freaked me out.”

 Mike Tauchman’s fifth homer of the season off reliever Derek Law in the seventh inning extended the Yankees’ lead.